Block Paving Installation

 • Rumbled Block Paving – Tumbled/Soft Edge

 These types of driveway paving blocks are impermeable.
-So, if the paved area is greater than 5m², the installation will need in-boundary rainwater capture or drainage.
+So, if the paved area is greater than 5m², the installation will need in-boundary rainwater capture or drainage (UK SUDs regulations designed to prevent water entering the public drains and stop flooding).
 This will ensure it is compliant with environmental and planning regulations.
 The two most common methods used for water capture and dissipation within your property boundary are:

 • Soak-away crate rainwater capture – using drainage channel in the driveway connected via pipes to an underground soak-away crate.